ethereum/sourcify/services/database/README.md

 - Copy paste `.env.template` in `.env` and set the variables.
 - Run `npm run migrate:up` to update the database to the latest version.
 This will run the `dev` config in [database.json](./database.json) with `localhost`.
 To run the migrations in production with `POSTGRES_HOST` use `npm run migrate:up -- --env production`

-For convenience, you can run the Postgres container in `docker-compose.yml` with `docker-compose up`.

 ### Reset the database